Wine Terms & Wine Terminology:

 Muscadelle is a white wine producing grape variety sometimes used as seasoning in Bordeaux white wines alongside Sémillon and Sauvignon Blanc.

 It is rarely used as a single varietal due to its simple, one-dimensional grapey/ raisin flavours.

 In Australia, Muscadelle is known as Tokay and Sauvignon Vert in California.

 Nebbiolo is an Italian red wine producing grape variety famous in Piedmont (Barbera and Barbaresco).

-Nebbiolo typically produces quite tannic that often require time in bottle to reveal classic characteristics such as violets, tar, cherries, truffles and prunes.
+Nebbiolo typically produces quite tannic wines that often require time in bottle to reveal classic characteristics such as violets, tar, cherries, truffles, and prunes.

-Outside of Piedmont, Nebbiolo is grown to a far lesser extent in Lombardy and Veneto, but has not really taken on outside of Italy.
+Outside of Piedmont, Nebbiolo is grown to a far lesser extent in Lombardy and Veneto, but has not really taken off outside of Italy.

 Nebbiolo d’Alba is an Italian red wine-producing DOC in Piedmont, in which wines are made from the Nebbiolo grape.

 Nebbiolo d’Alba neighbours Barbaresco and Barolo, which also use the Nebbiolo grape.
 Nebbiolo d’Alba tends to produce lighter, fruitier wines than Barbaresco or Barolo.